HurriQuake: Features

-Starting at the bottom of the nail, the ring shanks on the lower half of the nail are enhanced with angular barbs, which add resistance to the nail being pulled out.
+Starting at the bottom of the nail, the ring shanks on the lower half of it are enhanced with angular barbs, which, if being pulled out, add resistance to the nail.
 The middle of the nail has no extra features, which leaves the section most likely to be damaged during an earthquake thicker and less prone to damage.
-The area directly below the head of the nail features a spiral-style shank used to enhance the nail's strength in holding boards together.
-This enhancement keeps boards that are nailed together from moving around under nature's forces and overall weakening the joints.
+The area directly below the head of the nail features a spiral-style shank used to enhance the strength of the nail in holding boards together.
+This enhancement keeps boards that are nailed together from moving around under forces of nature and overall weakening the joints.
 The final feature of this nail is the nail head, which is 25% larger than the average, allowing it to be more resistant to being pulled completely through attached pieces of wood.

 Design

 Pre-development

 The nail's design began when its inventor, civil engineer Ed Sutt, traveled to the Caribbean in the wake of Hurricane Marilyn.
 Sutt's trip to the Caribbean was part of a team examining the wreckage of the 80% of the island's homes and business that had been destroyed in the hurricane's winds of 95 mph.
 The finding among the homes that had been destroyed was that wood failure was not the cause of destruction; instead, the findings showed that the nails holding the wood together had failed, leading to the buildings' ultimate collapse.
 Sutt's research began after taking a research assistantship program at the Clemson Wind Load Test Facility, which had received funding through a grant from FEMA.
 The grant was used to research wooden-framed structures and the relationship of their failure to wind velocity.
-The outcome of the project's research showed that the best way to strengthen a structure was to improve the fasteners that held the roofing and wall sheathing to the internal frame, and with this information Sutt signed on as a fastener engineer for the Stanley subsidiary, Bostitch.
+The outcome of the project's research showed that the best way to strengthen a structure was to improve the fasteners that held the roofing and wall sheathing to the internal frame, and with this information, Sutt signed on as a fastener engineer for the Stanley subsidiary, Bostitch.